Getting Back in the Saddle after a fall

 • First things first.
-If you do take a fall, then always get yourself checked out by a professional.
-Be it, hospital, doctor or physio.
-Even if think you might be just bruised, a fall or knock that have an effect on alignment of the body and cause uneven symmetry over time and impact on issues later on in life so always best to check!
+If you’ve taken a fall, always get yourself checked out by a professional.
+Be it at hospital, doctor or physio.
+Even if you might be just bruised, a fall or knock that have an effect on the alignment of the body and causes uneven symmetry over time and impact on issues later on in life so always best to check!

 • Take things slowly.
 We know it’s tempting to get back on as soon as possible but follow medical advice and don’t push your body beyond it’s capacities in the early stages of recovery.